kidomine/phil/README.md

 17 - [friends] - Plan Spring Break
 </pre>

-# How set up
+# How to set up

 I use this bash alias to build and test: `alias cab='cabal configure --enable-tests; cabal build; cabal test`

 Start the database with this:
 <pre>
-cd ~/phil; mongod --dbpath mongoFiles --setParameter textSearchEnabled=true (My alias for that is phildb)
+cd ~/phil; mongod --dbpath mongoFiles
+(My alias for that is phildb)
 Make sure the mongoFiles folder is backed up
 A log of all text input to the program is